 Light and ventilation comes from openings in the roof that cast bright beams onto the flagstone floor.
 Inscriptions in Persia and Armenian record it was constructed in 1332 during the reign of Khan Abu Said II (it was restored in the 1950s).
 It must have been a noisy and smelly place, but a welcome shelter from the harsh winds of this desolate mountain pass.

-One of the best-preserved caravanserais is at Tash Rabat in Kyrgyzstan and you can actually spend a night if you are hardy enough.
+One of the best-preserved caravanserais is at Tash Rabat in Kyrgyzstan; you can actually spend a night if you are hardy enough.
 Its remote setting gives a real feel for its history, especially if you arrive on horseback as many visitors do.

 Camel vs horse?

-Kyrgyzstan has become noted for its horseback expeditions that focus on its nomadic past but the camel was always a more reliable beast of burden.
+Kyrgyzstan has become noted for horseback expeditions that focus on its nomadic past, but the camel was always a more reliable beast of burden.

 In the Kyzyl-Kum desert on the border of Kazakhstan and Uzbekistan, you can ride a camel with Kazakh herders for a few hours or several days.
 It is a landscape that is harsh and unforgiving, bitterly cold in winter and scorching hot in summer.

 Drinking camel or horse milk, eating camel or horse meat, and sleeping in a yurt under the stars is an immersive experience in what experience the traveller of old faced when meeting new cultures.

 What a contrast it must have been to reach a caravanserai such as Sa’d al-Saltaneh in Qazvin, near Tehran, which is perhaps 150 years old in its existing form.
 Its detailed brickwork and airy rooms with many domes, connects directly to the city’s main bazaar as well as being near baths and a mosque.